Stethoscope laying on laptop keyboard

 Nursing (RN-BSN)

 Advance your career while improving patient outcomes.
-Our nursing program is a nationally recognized leader in nursing education with a strong history of academic excellence, as well as the reputation of facilitating the adult learner to achieve their professional goals, making the online RN-BSN concentration a perfect fit for registered nurses interested in pursuing a BSN.
+Our nursing program is a nationally recognized leader in nursing education with a strong history of academic excellence, as well as the reputation of facilitating the adult learner to achieve their professional goals, making the online RN-BSN a perfect fit for registered nurses interested in pursuing a BSN.

 Degrees & Offerings